phax/jcodemodel/README.md

 # News and noteworthy

+* v3.3.0 - work in progress
+    * Added check for package names so that no invalid package names can be created ([issue #70](https://github.com/phax/jcodemodel/issues/70) from @guiguilechat)
 * v3.2.4 - 2019-07-15
     * Made class `JavaUnicodeEscapeWriter` publicly accessible
     * Extended enum constant ref APU ([issue #68](https://github.com/phax/jcodemodel/issues/68) from @guiguilechat)